-Oglethorpe offers a program that allows students to earn two degrees, a Bachelor of Science in Physics from Oglethorpe and a specialized engineering baccalaureate degree from one of our partner engineering schools, in just five years.
+Oglethorpe offers a program that allows students to earn two degrees, a Bachelor of Science in Physics from Oglethorpe and a specialized engineering baccalaureate degree from one of our partner engineering schools, in as little as five years.

 Here’s how it works:

-You’ll complete your first three years at Oglethorpe.
+You’ll complete your first three years (some students do this step in four years) at Oglethorpe.
 The curriculum brings together intriguing, mind-expanding coursework in the liberal arts and intensive foundational courses in science and math.
 This sets the tone for the entirety of the experience: the crucial nuts-and-bolts subjects that define the engineer’s skillset, complemented by a broad education in the liberal arts.
 It’s a perfect combo that turns our students into true inquisitive thinkers, and creative problem-solvers with the training to lead.

 Engineering can be a challenging subject and a demanding degree, but at OU, you’ll find all the resources you need to get a strong start.
 You’ll find small class sizes, providing plenty of face time with teaching-centric faculty whose primary focus is on their students, plus lots of hands-on experience with sophisticated equipment during collaborative lab sessions.

-With this strong foundation, you’ll go on to complete your final two years at one of our partner schools: Georgia Institute of Technology, Kennesaw State University, or Auburn University.
+With this strong foundation, you’ll go on to complete your final years at one of our partner schools: Georgia Institute of Technology or Kennesaw State University.
 When you successfully complete the program, you’ll be awarded a Bachelor of Science in Physics from Oglethorpe, and an engineering baccalaureate degree from the engineering school you choose to attend.

 Oglethorpe offers a dual degree program that allows students to earn two degrees, a Bachelor of Science in Physics from Oglethorpe and a specialized engineering baccalaureate degree from one of our partner engineering schools, such as Georgia Tech.